holepunchto/mirror-drive/README.md

 ## Transformers

 Apply content transformers during mirroring.
 Each item in `transformers` is a factory function `(key) => stream | null` that returns a new stream for that file.
 MirrorDrive always pipes through all provided transformers.
-If a transformer returns `null` (or a pass‑through), the file flows unchanged.
+If a `transformer` returns `null` it is safely skipped.
 Equality also runs through the transformers, so re‑runs emit `equal` when post‑transform bytes are unchanged.

 ## License